Vince Carter: Toronto Raptors (1998–2004)

 Carter was initially drafted by the Golden State Warriors with the fifth overall pick in the 1998 NBA draft.
 He was then immediately traded to the Toronto Raptors for the fourth overall pick, Antawn Jamison on draft night.
 The Raptors had struggled in their first three years as a franchise.
 Carter was instrumental in leading the Raptors to their first-ever playoff appearance in 2000 before going on to lead them to a 47-win season and their first-ever playoff series win in 2001, advancing them to the Eastern Conference Semifinals.

-Due to the NBA lockout, Carter's rookie season did not start until January 1999.
+Due to the 1998–99 NBA lockout, Carter did not begin playing in the NBA until February 1999.
 Carter quickly became a fan favorite with a soaring offensive game that earned him the nickname "Air Canada".
 He won the NBA Rookie of the Year Award after averaging 18.3 points and throwing down countless highlight-reel dunks.
 Carter ascended to full-fledged stardom in his second season—he averaged 25.7 points per game (fourth-highest in the league) and lifted Toronto to its first playoff appearance in franchise history.
 He subsequently earned his first NBA All-Star selection and was named to the All-NBA Third Team.
 During the 2000 NBA All-Star Weekend, Carter showcased arguably the most memorable Slam Dunk Contest event in its history.
 He won the contest by performing an array of dunks including a 360° windmill, a between-the-legs bounce dunk, and an "elbow in the rim" dunk (also known as a "cookie jar" dunk or the "honey dip").
-Carter and his distant cousin Tracy McGrady formed a formidable one-two punch as teammates in Toronto between 1998 and 2000.
+Carter and his second cousin once removed, Tracy McGrady, formed a formidable one-two punch as teammates in Toronto between 1998 and 2000.
 However, McGrady left in free agency to the Orlando Magic in August 2000, leaving Carter as the Raptors' franchise player.